 Who Needs Life Insurance?

 Life insurance provides cash to your beneficiaries after you pass on.
 This cash can help your family replace your income, cover your final expenses or major ongoing expenses from mortgage payments to college tuition.
 Moreover, life insurance benefits are free from federal income taxes.
-Our licensed insurance specialist, Kevin Caruso, speaks firsthand about the benefits of life insurance.

 Life insurance is for the living - it allows you to fulfill your responsibilities to loved ones after your passing.

 You have dependents - children or other family members (spouse, aging parents, sibling) - and want to be certain that your loved ones are taken care of.
 This includes:

 - Funds to pay for a caregiver or care for a loved one with special needs